dappforce/subsocial-docs/docs/sdk/advanced/Intro.md

 title: Intro
 ---

-In this section we will show you how to work with the low level API using our JS SDK, if you want to have a low level access to the Subsocial blockchain or IPFS.
+In this section we will show you how to get Spaces and posts with all four different types of visibility: Visible, Hidden, Public, Unlisted.